 Herbert Moody was the stalwart partner and the creative force behind one of Winnipeg’s most prolific architectural practices – Moody Moore Architects.
-Born in Winnipeg on 12 March 1903, Moody began his post-secondary education at Royal Military College in Kingston, Ontario.
+Born in Winnipeg on March 12, 1903, Moody began his post-secondary education at Royal Military College in Kingston, Ontario.
 Following the example of his father – Dr. Arthur Moody – the younger Moody spent a year in medical school but discovered it was not for him.
-Having returned to Winnipeg, Moody graduated with a degree in architecture from the University of Manitoba in 1926.
-He then once more travelled east to work with the firm of Derby and Robinson in Boston, from 1925 to 1928.
-In May of 1928 the architect returned to Canada and gained employment as a draftsman for the venerable Toronto firm of Sproatt and Rolph, staying their until 1933 when a work slowdown resulted in layoffs.
+He returned to Winnipeg and graduated with a degree in architecture from the University of Manitoba in 1926.
+He then once more travelled east to work with the firm Derby and Robinson in Boston, from 1925 to 1928.
+In May 1928 Moody returned to Canada and gained employment as a draftsman for the venerable Toronto firm Sproatt and Rolph, staying there until 1933 when a work slowdown resulted in layoffs.
 Moody’s Toronto employers described him as a “very capable draughtsman and an excellent designer.”
-Having returned to Winnipeg, in 1933 Moody registered with the Manitoba Association of Architects (MAA) as the Canadian economy was in the depths of the Depression.
+Back in Winnipeg, in 1933 Moody registered with the Manitoba Association of Architects (MAA) as the Canadian economy was in the depths of the Great Depression.

-In 1936 Moody joined with fellow University of Manitoba architecture graduate Robert Moore to establish a new practice in Winnipeg – a partnership which was to last for 40 years.
-Due to the depressed economy, business was not easy.
-Another obstacle arrived with the commencement of the Second World War in 1939.
-Moody felt obliged to enlist – perhaps influenced by his training at the Military College.
+In 1936 Moody joined fellow University of Manitoba architecture graduate Robert Moore to establish a new practice in Winnipeg – a partnership which was to last for 40 years.
+Business was not easy because of the depressed economy.
+Another obstacle arrived with the start of the Second World War in 1939.
+Moody felt obliged to enlist, perhaps influenced by his training at the Military College.
 From 1940 to 1945, he served overseas with the Royal Canadian Engineers Army 3rd Division, achieving the rank of Major.
 For the first two years of the war, Moody was stationed at the Debert Military Camp in Nova Scotia designing quarters and facilities for the military base there.
 In 1941 he shipped out to England where he claimed (with modesty) that he designed “huts” as additions to military hospitals and simple ordinance buildings for wartime use.
 Following the Allied invasion of Normandy, Moody relocated to France to oversee repairs to airfields and other bombed facilities.
-This experience in the design and construction of hospitals and related facilities proved very useful for his firm’s post-war practice.
+This experience in the design and construction of hospitals and related facilities proved useful for his firm’s post-war practice.

-Upon his return to Canada and to his partnership Moody began lecturing at the School of Architecture, a position he held from 1946 to 1949.
-The architect also became very active in the Manitoba Association of Architects and in the Royal Architectural Institute of Canada (RAIC).
+Upon his return to Canada and to his partnership, Moody became a lecturer at the School of Architecture, a position he held from 1946 to 1949.
+He also became active in the Manitoba Association of Architects and in the Royal Architectural Institute of Canada (RAIC).
 Council work with the MAA before and after the war led to executive appointments including a role as president for several years, beginning in 1951.
-That same year, Moody was appointed a fellow of the RAIC, wherein he worked on several committees and projects before his election as Chancellor of the College of Fellows of the RAIC from 1961 to 1964.
+That same year, Moody was appointed a fellow of RAIC, wherein he worked on several committees and projects before his election as Chancellor of the College of Fellows of RAIC from 1961 to 1964.

-Not always politically compliant, Moody criticized his own profession when he was a member of the Winnipeg Town Planning Commission in 1959.
-While his own firm did virtually no residential design, he tabled a brief before the RAIC residential environment committee that deplored members of his profession who designed houses and housing developments with disregard to their existing neighbourhood or even to the most elementary principles of civic design.
+Not always politically compliant, Moody criticised his own profession when he was a member of the Winnipeg Town Planning Commission in 1959.
+While his own firm did virtually no residential design, he tabled a brief before RAIC's residential environment committee that deplored members of his profession who designed houses and housing developments with disregard to their existing neighbourhood or even to the most elementary principles of civic design.

-At the commencement of his RAIC appointment of 1961, Moody told the Winnipeg Free Press that most architectural practices (including his own) did not specialize.
+At the start of his RAIC appointment in 1961, Moody told the Winnipeg Free Press that most architectural practices (including his own) did not specialise.
 In order to have the capabilities needed for complex, modern design, a firm required expertise in structural, mechanical and engineering disciplines, as well as core designers.
 This was a significant change from his earlier years as an architectural practitioner.
-As well, he marveled at the sharp increase in the number of firms since he began as an architect in Winnipeg in 1934.
-He paid tribute to the high standards set by John A. Russell and his alma mater, the Faculty of Architecture, at the University of Manitoba.
+As well, he marvelled at the sharp increase in the number of firms that had been established since he began as an architect in Winnipeg in 1934.
+He paid tribute to the high standards set by John A. Russell and his alma mater, the Faculty of Architecture at the University of Manitoba.

-In 1968, Moody finished his period of leadership at the RAIC.
+In 1968, Moody completed his leadership period at RAIC.
 His last major task was to lead a national study on architectural practice.
-His frustration with the trends that he observed in current practice led to harsh criticism.
-This criticism was particularly directed toward the many architects who he saw to be egocentric in their designs and who were seen to be unable to provide accurate estimated costs.
-These short-comings resulted in serious cost over-runs that were irritating to the client and bad publicity for the profession.
+His frustration with the trends that he observed led him to criticise harshly: his criticism was particularly directed toward the many architects who he saw to be egocentric in their designs and who were seen to be unable to provide accurate estimated costs.
+These shortcomings resulted in serious cost overruns that were irritating to the client and bad publicity for the profession.

-Herbert Moody passed away on 1 March 1991.
+Herbert Moody passed away March 1, 1991.
 He was buried in St. John’s Cathedral Cemetery.